-Be a film critic for an evening and have a say in a festival-winning movie during the Manhattan SHORT film festival Sept.
-29.
+Be a film critic for an evening and have a say in a festival-winning movie during the Manhattan SHORT film festival this fall at Elkhart Public Library.

 “It was created by the public, through word of mouth, for films that resonated and for the general public,” says Mason.
 “It evolved, at the start I was acting in short films, there were no festivals for short films and so I said ‘lets create one.’”

 Mason says that the first festival was held on a New York street with the films shown on the side of the truck.
-Now the 10 films, selected from 1,250 entries, representing 50 countries, will be screened 2,000 times in 400 cities worldwide.
+Now the 10 films, selected from about 1,250 entries from up to 50 countries, will be screened 2,000 times in 400 cities worldwide.
 Mason calls it the Olympics of short films, particularly because of the number of countries represented.